amalcao/libcoroc/README.md

 - `enable_optimize=1` to build the target with `-O2` option, if not use this option, the debug mode library and examples will be built.
 - `use_clang=1` to use the clang/llvm compiler to build the programs.
 This is the default setting for Darwin platform.
 - `enable_splitstack=1` to enable the split-stack feature, make sure your complier (gcc 4.6.0+) and linker (GNU gold) support that feature!
+- `enable_daedlock_detect=1` to enable the daedlock detecting.
+When all VPUs are sleep, the program will print the backtrace info for each suspended thread and quit.

 To build an optimized library with time-sharing support, just use the command: